python/devguide/developer-workflow/communication-channels.rst

    - Ideas about new functionality should **not** start here, and instead should be discussed in `Ideas`_.
-   - Technical support questions should also not be asked here and instead should go to the python-list_ or python-help_ mailing lists, or the `Python Help`_ category on the forum.
+   - Technical support questions should also not be asked here, and instead should go to the python-list_ or python-help_ mailing lists, or the `Python Help`_ category on the forum.